7 Companies That Offer Mechanical Breakdown Insurance in Missouri

-9.Hit-and-Run: Missouri drivers who leave the scene of an accident can face stiff penalties including jail time, license suspension and hefty fines as well as an increased insurance rate that could go up to 100 percent or more depending on the severity of the accident.
+9.Hit-and-Run: St. Ann drivers who leave the scene of an accident can face stiff penalties including jail time, license suspension and hefty fines as well as an increased insurance rate that could go up to 100 percent or more depending on the severity of the accident.

 - Careless Driving: Missouri's careless driving law states that drivers must be careful and follow traffic laws, especially when in congested areas.
 If caught driving carelessly, expect to pay a fine and an increase in your insurance rate up to 25-30 percent.